What Is a Web3 Smart Contract Audit? A Beginner’s Guide

 Other DApp Examples:

-• Compound: A decentralized protocol that allows users to lend or borrow various assets.
+• Compound: A decentralized protocol that allows you to lend or borrow various assets.
 Smart contracts calculate interest rates in real-time based on supply and demand dynamics, handling the automatic lending and repayment processes.

-• CryptoKitties: A blockchain-based game where players can collect, breed, and trade digital cats as virtual assets.
+• CryptoKitties: A blockchain-based game where you can collect, breed, and trade digital cats as virtual assets.
 The game uses smart contracts to enforce the breeding logic and manage the unique characteristics of each NFT (non-fungible token) cat.

 Decentralized Finance (DeFi)